Thousands more Afghans headed to D.C. area for processing

 Robert J. Fenton Jr., who is coordinating the resettlement effort for DHS, said the people who will be processed at the site include Afghans who are still trying to get out of their country after their relatives were evacuated.

-They will arrive from Dulles Airport in buses, about five or six per week, during times of the day when there is no rush-hour traffic, he said.
+They will arrive from Dulles International Airport in buses, about five or six per week, during times of the day when there is no rush-hour traffic, he said.

 “Our intent is to not impact your community at all,” Fenton told the roughly 100 county residents who attended the town hall meeting about the site.
 The Afghans would not be allowed to leave the facility while there and no visitors will be allowed, he said.